Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 The player does use

-localStorage for the following purposes: to faster authenticate the player license, when using the
+purposes: to faster authenticate the player license, when using the

 rememberVolume